Topical Maps Entities How It Works

 Guidance on firmware best practices, safe resets, and signs that a device needs replacement or repair.

-Content Strategy for Fitness Trackers: Best for Running
+Content strategy and topical authority plan for Fitness Trackers: Best for Running

-The recommended SEO content strategy for Fitness Trackers: Best for Running is the hub-and-spoke topical map model: one comprehensive pillar page on Fitness Trackers: Best for Running, supported by 31 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Fitness Trackers: Best for Running — and tells it exactly which article is the definitive resource.
+The recommended SEO content strategy for Fitness Trackers: Best for Running is the hub-and-spoke topical map model: one comprehensive pillar page on Fitness Trackers: Best for Running, supported by cluster articles each targeting a specific sub-topic.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Fitness Trackers: Best for Running.